 I know…all of you introverts are already saying, “nope, not doing it.”
 I get it.
 I get it 100% because I’m the most awkward social being on the planet.
 BUT, it does pay to chat a little.
 The thing is, you can sell yourself AND be genuine.
 I promise this will help you get more photography clients.
 This doesn’t mean you have to go to every networking event in town, in fact, I haven’t been to any!
 What this means is TELL PEOPLE WHAT YOU DO.
 It comes naturally in conversation most of the time anyway!

 For example, I went to buy some shorts at a local boutique (about six months ago) and struck up a conversation with the lady at the front desk.
-I told her I was a photographer and we had a nice conversation and connected on Instagram.
+I told her I was a photographer and we had a friendly discussion and connected on Instagram.
 A few days ago, that same lady wrote asking if I could photograph her fashion event!
 You NEVER know what will come of random interactions, so take the step of putting yourself out there (even just a little more than before)!
 It’s worth it!

 - Post on local Facebook groups!

 - Offer referral discounts!
 So $25 off your photo session if you refer a friend!

 - Drop some pamphlets at a local kids boutique.